-The American National Standards Institute (ANSI) and the International Organization of Standardization (ISO) have jointly established a set of industry standards for the Structured Query Language (SQL).
 IBM Informix SQL-based products are fully compliant with SQL-92 Entry Level (published as ANSI X3.135-1992), which is identical to ISO 9075:1992.
 In addition, many features of IBM Informix database servers comply with the SQL-92 Intermediate and Full Level and X/Open SQL Common Applications Environment (CAE) standards.

-Syntax Diagrams
+Syntax diagrams

-This guide uses syntax diagrams built with the following components to describe the syntax for statements and all commands other than system-level commands.
+Syntax diagrams use special components to describe the syntax for statements and commands.